top of page

 Moses spent 40 days and 40 nights on the mountain speaking with God.

-How many sets of the Ten Commandment slates did God make for Moses?
+21. How many sets of the Ten Commandments did God make for Moses?

-Moses was upset that Aaron allowed the Israelites to make a golden idol.
+Aaron allowed the Israelites to make a golden idol, which upset Moses.

-Moses was so angry that he threw the commandments to the ground, smashing the slates.
+Moses was so angry that he threw the commandments to the ground, smashing them.

-Moses had to trek back up the mountain and ask God to make a second set.
+That's why he had to trek back up the mountain to ask God to make a second set.

 Can you imagine that conversation?